Authentication

 - Tiptap verifies the token's signature with the public key and checks your subscription.

-The new model replaces per-service tokens with a single, unified JWT that carries everything a request needs to know.
-Which services it can reach, what it's allowed to do, and on which resources.
-The result is a smaller integration surface, stronger defaults, and finer-grained control.
+A single JWT carries everything a request needs: which services it can reach, what it's allowed to do, and on which resources.

 - One token, many services.
 A single JWT authorizes any combination of AI, Convert, and Documents through the

 audclaim. - Cross-service workflows.
-The AI service can act on your documents under the same token.
-No service-to-service plumbing.
+The AI service can act on your documents under the same token, with no service-to-service plumbing.

 - Permissions inside the token.
 Declare exactly what's allowed via

-action,resource, and optional constraints, instead of relying on coarse service-level scopes. - Zero-downtime key rotation.
+action,resource, and optional constraints. - Zero-downtime key rotation.
 Run multiple active key pairs per environment and retire old keys without a switchover window.

 Claims reference